FastDOG: Fast Discrete Optimization on GPU

 We argue that our approach sits on a sweet spot between general applicability and efficiency for problems in structured prediction as shown in Figure~\ref{fig:solver_tradeoff}.
 Similar to general purpose ILP solvers~\cite{gurobi,cplex}, there is little or no effort to adapt these problems for solving them with our approach.
 On the other hand we outperform general purpose ILP solvers in terms of execution speed for large problems from structured prediction and achieve runtimes comparable to hand-crafted specialized CPU solvers.
 We are only significantly outperformed by specialized GPU solvers.
 However, development of fast specialized solvers especially on GPU is time-consuming and needs to be repeated for every new problem class.

 Our work builds upon~\cite{lange2021efficient} in which the authors proposed a Lagrange decomposition into subproblems represented by binary decision diagrams (BDD).
 The authors proposed sequential algorithms as well as parallel extensions for solving the Lagrange decomposition.
 We improve upon their solver by proposing massively parallelizable GPU amenable routines for both dual optimization and primal rounding.
 This results in significant runtime improvements as compared to their approach.
-We will make our code available upon acceptance of the paper.\footnote{Code can be viewed at \url{anonymous.4open.science/r/FADOP-4E2D}}